Observable Dynamics and the Generic Coincidence of Milnor, Statistical, and Physical Attractors: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the National Science Centre, Poland (NCN), grant no.\ 2024/53/B/ST1/00092, and by institutional support for the development of research organizations in Czech Republic (RVO) for IČ 47813059.
+Magdalena Fory\'s-Krawiec and Piotr Oprocha were partially supported by the National Science Centre, Poland (NCN), grant no.\ 2024/53/B/ST1/00092.
+Jana H\'antakov\'a was supported by institutional support for the development of research organizations in Czech Republic (RVO) for IČ 47813059.

 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.